 - a.
-Express the "normal" (i.e. not 4-, but 3-) acceleration, equal to $\dot{\mathbf{v}}$, or a particle in terms of its velocity, E, and B, using the equation of motion of a relativistic particle in an external electromagnetic field. - b.
-Consider now a beam of electrons, moving along the x direction with a known energy \mathcal{E} , entering a region with constant homogeneous E and B fields.
+Express the "normal" (i.e. not 4-, but 3-) acceleration, equal to v, or a particle in terms of its velocity, E, and B, using the equation of motion of a relativistic particle in an external electromagnetic field. - b.
+Consider now a beam of electrons, moving along the x direction with a known energy E, entering a region with constant homogeneous E and B fields.
 The fields are perpendicular, E is along the y direction while B is along the z direction. - 1.
 Show that by tuning the values of E and B it is possible to balance electric and magnetic forces so that the beam does not deviate from its original direction (and, say, hits a screen directly ahead). - 2.
-Find a relation determining the mass of the electron using \mathcal{E} and the measured values of the fields for which no deviation occurs.
-Do not assume a non-relativistic limit and elucidate which part of this problem (a way to measure the mass of the electron) is affected by relativity. - c.
-Solve for the motion (i.e. find the trajectories) of a relativistic charged particle in perpendicular constant and homogeneous electric and magnetic fields; do not assume $\mathbf{E} = \mathbf{B}$.
+Find a relation determining the mass of the electron using $\mathcal{E}$ and the measured values of the fields for which no deviation occurs.
+Do not assume a non-relativistic limit and elucidate which part of this problem (a way to measure the mass of the electron) is affected by relativity. c.
+Solve for the motion (i.e. find the trajectories) of a relativistic charged particle in perpendicular constant and homogeneous electric and magnetic fields; do not assume $\mathbf{E} = \mathbf{B}$ .

 Part a.
-Finding $\dot{\mathbf{v}}$.
-With the particle's energy given by we note that
+Finding v.
+With the particle's energy given by

-$$\mathcal{E} = \gamma mc^2, \tag{3.173}$$
+$$\mathcal{E} = \gamma m c^2, \tag{3.173}$$